TheZionKnight/Minesweeper/README.md

 The commands are: mark/unmark/open followed by x y coordinates.

-There is vaidation for all of the above.

 ->To win all cells must be rightfully marked or uncovered.

 ->The player loses if a bomb is uncovered.